LTDuckie/sketch2scene/README.md

 # Sketch to Scene
+The "Sketch to Scene" project aims to transform hand - drawn sketches into 3D scenes.
+It involves multiple stages including sketch to image conversion, image refinement, image segmentation and 3D model generation.
+This project combines different technologies and libraries to achieve the goal, providing an innovative way to bring 2D sketches to life in a 3D space.

 ## Preparations
 Please download and set up these projects as they instructed in the parent folder.